Before and during your exams

 - Remove the question paper, answer booklet or any pages from the exam room

-You can’t sit your exam without your Campus Card.
+You can’t sit your face to face exam without your Campus Card, drivers license or passport.
 If you need a new or replacement Campus Card, visit Student Central.
-Place your card on the right-hand corner of your desk facing away from you.
+Place your ID on the right-hand corner of your desk facing away from you.

 In the event of an emergency, follow the instructions given by the Exam Supervisors who will direct you to the exit point, and the evacuation assembly point for the venue.
 During an evacuation, you can’t talk or communicate in any way to anyone except an Exam Supervisor.